U.S. Relations With Lebanon

 Bilateral Economic Relations

-Lebanon has a free-market economy and a strong laissez-faire commercial tradition.
-The Lebanese economy is service-oriented; main growth sectors include banking and tourism.
-In 2011, major U.S. exports to Lebanon were mineral fuel and oil, vehicles, machinery, pharmaceutical products, and cereals.
+Lebanon has historically been a free-market economy with a strong laissez-faire commercial tradition.
+Since the fall of 2019, however, Lebanon has been mired in an economic and financial crisis from which it has yet to recover.
+As of August 2020, the government has yet to implement economic reforms necessary to reduce overall debt and put the country on a sound economic footing.
+In 2018, major U.S. exports to Lebanon were vehicles, mineral fuel and oil, products of chemical industries, machinery and electrical instruments, prepared foodstuffs, beverages and tobacco, and vegetable products.
 The U.S. and Lebanon have signed a Trade and Investment Framework Agreement to help promote an attractive investment climate, expand trade relations, and remove obstacles to trade and investment between the two countries.